Heating Gas The Green Way

 Kenneth McCarthy, a Senior Project Engineer with National Grid, and Gregory Gerber, a Senior Foreman with the same company, noted that they compared the CWT heater to a wide range of alternate heating solutions before settling on their 2.3 million BTU/hour unit.
 It was installed at the Canarsie Gate Station in Brooklyn, New York back in January of 2008.

-But this was just one area they found their new heater excelled in.
-They were also pleased by the significant reduction in the quantity of glycol required, as well as by the fact that the heater can run off existing on-site power supply.
-The reduction in glycol means eliminating a large cost associated with the fluid and containment, as well as being yet another way that the CWT heater is more environmentally responsible.
+They were also pleased by the significant reduction in the quantity of glycol required, as well as the fact that the heater can run off independent power or existing on-site power supply.
+The reduction in glycol meant elimination of costs associated with fluid and containment.

-The greatest benefits were that the heater runs silently and reliably, and that it is simple to understand and operate.
+Additional benefits include silent operation, reliably, and ease of operation.
 National Grid also noted that they have already seen a significant reduction in fuel gas consumption, and “less fuel consumption translates directly into a reduction in greenhouse gas emissions,” they added.

 “I would strongly recommend that [anyone looking for a new heating solution] consider CWT heaters as they provide efficient, dependable operation, and hold advantages over the traditional water bath heaters.
 Their simplified design approach provides a system which is easy to understand and operate; requiring minimum training and maintenance,” McCarthy said.
 “Their heater has lived up to its expectations and as a result we have since contracted for the purchase of an additional heater for another site.”

-National Grid has since purchased two more large-capacity heaters for their operations.
+National Grid has since purchased several more large-capacity heaters for their operations.

 The CWT heater operates under a vacuum, with the air being removed from both the evaporator and the condenser parts of the heater.
 This allows the water to boil at a much lower temperature, resulting in a more effective heat transfer, and therefore less fuel gas required for heating.
-As a nice side affect, the vacuum also means there is no corrosion inside the unit.
+Operating under a vacuum also means there is no corrosion inside the unit

 The heater requires no external utility power, as it runs on 700 mV internally generated by a furnace power-pile that sits in the standing pilot.
 This is sufficient to operate the management and control system for the unit.